Gender pay gap report 2018

 Athena SWAN action plan

-We are very proud to have achieved a Bronze Award for the Equality Challenge Unit (ECU) Athena SWAN Charter, in recognition for work undertaken to address gender equality in Science, Technology, Engineering and Mathematics (STEM) across the Institution.
+The University is very proud to have achieved a Bronze Award for the Equality Challenge Unit (ECU) Athena SWAN Charter, in recognition for work undertaken to address gender equality across the University.

-The Career Development Framework underpinning the PDR scheme helps staff to identify and build on strengths, explore opportunities within the University and identify how to access available resources.
+A revised on-line Performance and Development Review (PDR) scheme, linked to a new Career Development Framework is being introduced from 1 April 2019.
+The Career Development Framework underpinning the PDR scheme helps staff to identify and build on strengths, explore opportunities within the University and identify how to access resources.

-To comply with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, the University is required to publish gender pay gap information every year for all staff employed on 31 March 2017 and annually thereafter.
+In order to comply with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, the University is required to publish gender pay gap information every year for all staff employed on 31 March each year.

-Equality, diversity and inclusion underpins all our work and is central to what we are and what we do.
+Equality, diversity and inclusion underpins all our work and is at the heart of what we are and what we do.
 Our commitment is not restricted to the minimum legal requirements of equalities legislation, as we aim to deliver best practice whenever possible.

 The University of Portsmouth is a diverse, multicultural and international community, committed to working in an inclusive way, developing a workforce that reflects our student community, the City of Portsmouth and the region’s diversity.